stoqs/stoqs/README.md

 The `vagrant up` command takes a few hours to provision and setup a complete CentOS 7 STOQS server that also includes all the data science tools bundled in packages such as [Anaconda](https://www.continuum.io/).
-After installation is completed log into your new virtual machine and test it:
+After installation finishes log into your new virtual machine and test it:

     vagrant ssh -- -X